 One of the biggest challenges I hear from runners these days is that it’s been harder to find time to run.
 Parents of young children are really struggling with childcare and sick kids these days.
 Others are back in the office after working from home for an extended amount of time and are busier than ever.
 One strategy is to get your run done first thing in the morning.
 You could also consider running with young kids in a jogging stroller or taking older kids along with you on their bikes.
 And remember that you don’t need to follow an all or nothing approach!
 If you have a week that is busy and you miss a few runs, don’t give up.
 Just try again the next week.

 Do your own research

 You can research pretty much anything you need to know about running.
 Maybe you want to follow a couch to 5k program.
 Or you need to look up safe routes in your area.
-Take some time to gather the information you need to start running.
+Take some time to gather the information you need to start running in 2023.
 These days there are plenty of websites and blogs with lots of information!
 Just make sure you are getting your information from a reputable source.

 Find a good pair of shoes